Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

 \subsection{Datasets}

-Limited datasets are available for landscape paintings.
-The traditional landscape painting dataset collected by Xue ~\cite{xue2021end} holds significant value.
-Building upon this dataset, we have expanded our collection to include various styles of landscape paintings and standardized the corresponding text descriptions.
-This effort aims to contribute positively to the research on landscape painting generation, as illustrated in Figure~\ref{fig:fig3_DatasetWorkflow}.
+Text-to-image generative diffusion models have been slow to develop in landscape painting generation due to the lack of image-text paired datasets describing style and content.
+Thus, the diffusion model cannot stably generate landscape painting for specified decoration style and structure.
+To this end, it is imminent to establish a new dataset of interior design decorating styles.
+To this end, this study first constructed a dataset, LPD-3, with descriptions of styles and content, which were collected by from websites, as illustrated in Figure~\ref{fig:fig3_DatasetWorkflow}.
+We have expanded our collection to include various styles of landscape painting and standardized the corresponding text descriptions.
+This effort aims to contribute positively to the research on landscape painting generation.

-\textbf{\emph{Collection:}} Our investigation revealed a scarcity of landscape painting datasets available for research.
-Currently, the Traditional Landscape Painting Dataset~\cite{xue2021end} is the only accessible dataset, but it has limitations in terms of data volume and lacks categorization or identification of the image data.
-To supplement this, we have curated a collection of 500 digital paintings sourced through websites such as Google and Baidu, artwork websites, photographs from landscape painting books, and digital museum databases.
-The size distribution of these samples is detailed in Table~\ref{tab:image_counts} below.
-To ensure representativeness, we included works from various periods and historical stages.
+\emph{Data Collection.} Datasets serve as the foundation for the rapid advancement of artificial intelligence, with a few open datasets significantly contributing to this progress.
+For example, the traditional landscape painting dataset ~\cite{xue2021end} is the only accessible dataset, but it has limitations in terms of data volume and lacks categorization or identification of the image data.
+To address this problem, we firstly have curated a collection of digital paintings sourced through websites such as Baidu, artwork websites, photographs from landscape painting books, and digital museum databases.
+In the following, we enlisted the help of professors and landscape artists to assist in the classification process.
+All the landscape paintings are classified into three main categories: azure green landscape, ink wash landscape, and light vermilion landscape.